CaseywH/rnEssentials/README.md

-# Node.js Loginapp
+# Node.js RNessentials

-This is a user login and registration app using Node.js, Express, Passport and Mongoose.
-It is part of the YouTube series [here](https://www.youtube.com/watch?v=Z1ktxiqyiLA)
+This is a webapp for Registered Nurses.
+RNessentials allows nurses to track and organise the many certifications and training requirements for the acute care setting

 ### Version
-1.1.0
+1.0.0

 ### Usage